Planting

 New Planting Schemes

 A good planting scheme will have a sense of visual rhythm.
-This balance between different plant types will help create visual interest and harmony while allowing for moments of dynamic seasonal variation.
+The balance between different plant types will create interest and harmony; while allowing for moments of dynamic variation.
 Repetition of plants throughout the scheme will make the design appear cohesive and strong.

-Giving thought to the seasons and how each plant will look at any given time of year is also important.
-Bold herbaceous borders that look great in high summer will invariably look relatively bare in the depths of winter.
-Evergreen shrubs that create visual impact in winter will remain relatively ‘static’ in the growing season.
+Giving thought to the seasons and how plants will look throughout the year is also important.
+Bold herbaceous borders that look fantastic in high summer will invariably look relatively bare in the depths of winter.
+Evergreen shrubs that have impact in winter will remain relatively ‘static’ in summer.

 Planting Plans

-Planting plans give a precise layout to follow when planting a new scheme.
-This allows for the accurate placement of each and every plant to give balance to the design.
-Correct spacing between plants avoids the congestion of trees and shrubs in future years, resulting in a more appropriate layout that will gradually mature over time.
-So understanding the eventual height and spread of each plant is important.
+Planting plans give a precise layout to follow when planting a new scheme, with correct spacing between plants.
+This avoids the congestion of trees and shrubs in future years.
+Resulting in a more appropriate layout that will gradually mature over time.
+Understanding the eventual height and spread of each plant is important.

 Sourcing Plants

-Contact Paul for a competitive quotation for sourcing and delivering top quality plants from established and trusted suppliers here in the South West.
+Contact Paul for competitive prices for sourcing top quality plants from established suppliers here in the South West.

 Container Planting

-Many beautiful shrubs and small trees do very well in pots and containers and will happily last for many years.
-A large pot will act as a focal point in a larger planting scheme.
+Many beautiful shrubs and small trees do very well in pots and containers and will happily thrive for many years.
+A large pot will act as a focal point within a garden.
 Two pots together can dress either side of the front door.
-Pots lining a terrace or placed down a set of wide steps will add a sense of luxury to a property and provide visual height and interest.
+Pots lining a terrace or placed down a set of wide steps will add a sense of luxury to a property.

 Planting in pots and containers also allows for placing plants in otherwise less appropriate spaces.
-This adds another visual element to the look of the garden.
-Selecting the appropriate pots and containers is all important and these should fit with the overall design.
+And adds another visual element to the look of the garden.
+Selecting the right pots and containers is all important and these should fit in with the overall design.
 A few large pots of the same style will usually look more effective than an eclectic mix of smaller containers.